Alexandra Shiva

 Alexandra Elizabeth Shiva is an American film director.
 Bombay Eunuch is her 2001 award-winning film, and in 2015 she showed How to Dance in Ohio at the Sundance Film Festival in the US Documentary Competition.
-Shiva also founded a production studio called Gidalya Pictures.
+Shiva also founded the production studio Gidalya Pictures.

 Personal life

 Shiva was born in New York City, the daughter of Susan (née Stein) and Gil Shiva.
-Her grandfather was Jules Stein, founder of MCA, the film, television, and record company.
-She graduated Vassar College in 1995 with her BA in Art History.
-In 2003, Shiva married writer Jonathan Marc Sherman, son of Dr. Ronald Sherman and Barbara Daniels Sherman.Together they have two children, a son Sam and a daughter Thea.
+Her grandfather was Jules C. Stein, founder of MCA, the film, television, and record company.
+She graduated Vassar College in 1995 with her A.B. in Art History.
+In 2003, Shiva married writer Jonathan Marc Sherman.
+They have two children.